Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Use Nordic walking to explore new places and hobbies

-The beauty of Nordic walking is that it’s an all-year-round activity that you can do pretty much anywhere.
+The beauty of Nordic walking is that it’s a year-round activity that you can do pretty much anywhere.
 It can take you from pavements in towns and villages, to countryside trails and mountain ranges – or even further afield on holiday if you fancy it.

-This provides the opportunity for great fun and adventure as you can explore new places and appreciate nature.
-If you’re unsure where to walk, you might be interested in the Alltrails app, which helps you to discover new routes by area.
+It provides the opportunity for great fun and adventure as you can explore new places and appreciate nature.
+If you’re unsure where to walk, you might be interested in the Alltrails app, which can help you discover new routes by area.
 A free membership allows you to browse thousands of different trails on the app.

-If bird watching isn’t your thing, then you might find some other inspiration in our article, 10 rewarding activities to do while walking, or on the hobbies and activities section of our page.
+If bird watching isn’t your thing, you might find some other inspiration in our article, 10 rewarding activities to do while walking, or on the hobbies and activities section of our website.

-Alternatively, if you’d like to join a group of fellow Nordic walkers, you might like to consider becoming a member of Nordic Walking UK or British Nordic Walking.
-This can be a great way to meet new friends, which can make Nordic walking even more enjoyable because you’ll have someone to chat to along the way.
+Alternatively, if you’d like to join a group of fellow Nordic walkers, you might like to consider becoming a member of Nordic Walking UK.
+This can be a great way to meet new friends, which might make your adventures even more enjoyable because you’ll have someone to chat to along the way.

 Exercising with others can also be a great way to maintain motivation and increase the likelihood of committing to a sport.

-For example, it’s much easier to decide not to go walking if you don’t really fancy it when it’s just you going.
-But making a commitment to others might be just the thing you need to give you a boost of motivation.
-This could be the key to helping you stick to a sport and reap the benefits long-term.
+For example, it’s much easier to decide not to go walking if you don’t fancy it when it’s just you.
+But committing to others might boost your motivation – helping you stick to a sport and reap the benefits long-term.
 Though, if you’d prefer to venture out by yourself, that’s great too.

 Final thoughts...

-With the added bonus of reducing the risk of certain diseases, as well as improving posture and balance, Nordic walking really ticks all the boxes.
-It’s fun, easy to learn, and anyone can get good at it.
+With the bonus of reducing the risk of certain diseases, as well as improving posture and balance, Nordic walking ticks all the boxes.
+It’s fun and easy to learn, and anyone can get good at it.